Pourfex/BidirectionalWebcomponent_Angular_React/README.md

 2. Subdirectory containing the web component (opposite framework)
 3. Build process that compiles the web component
 4. Integration in the main app using custom element tags
+5. **Interactive demos**:
-5. **Interactive demo**: Input field in main app sends messages to web component in real-time
+   - Input field in main app sends messages to web component in real-time
+   - Button in web component sends image to main app using custom events

 ## Notes